-A qualified retirement plan refers to employer-sponsored retirement plans that are recognized by the IRS, fulfil the requirements of its code Section 401(a), which qualify these plans to get tax benefits.
+A qualified retirement plan sponsored by an employer is recognized by the IRS, and fulfills the requirements of its code Section 401(a), which allows this plan to get tax benefits.
 This is in contrast to the unqualified plans that do not fulfil the IRS requirements, making them ineligible for getting tax benefits.
 The retirement plans are set up by employers as part of employee benefits to attract new employees and retain the existing ones.
 The qualified retirement plans must also meet the minimum standards specified by the Employment Retirement Income Security Act of 1974 (ERISA).

-This article helps you understand the qualified retirement plans, guides you on how you can invest in them, and the tax benefits you can receive by subscribing to these plans.
+This article helps you understand qualified vs non qualified retirement plans, guides you on how you can invest in them, and the tax benefits you can receive by subscribing to these plans.

 Types of Qualified Retirement Plans